 The $19 Auto Insurance Websites

-- Shop around.
-This one is obvious.
+- Shop around: This one is obvious.
 Get quotes from at least five different insurers.
 Ten is better.
-You will be surprised at the range of prices you will get.
+You will be surprised at the range of prices.

-- Check your credit.
-Car insurance companies typically check your credit scores.
+- Check your credit: Car insurance companies typically check your credit score.
 The better your credit, the lower your car insurance cost.
-So try to maintain a clean credit record and make sure to correct any errors on your reports.
+Try to maintain a clean credit record and make sure to correct any errors you find.

 - Reduce your coverage and raise your deductibles: Dropping some options or raising the amount of the deductible, or both, will save you money.
 Just make sure you're prepared to cover the out-of-pocket expenses you'll incur if you have an accident.
 One easy choice is to drop collision coverage on an old vehicle that might not be worth an expensive repair.

 - Take all the available discounts: Insurers offer all sorts of discounts, particularly for drivers with good safety records.
 But some offer discounts to good students, recent graduates, auto club members, professionals in low-risk jobs, and more.
 You'll nearly always save by bundling different policies with the same company.

 - Drive safely: There’s no better way to save on car insurance.